-Espresso machines use 132 pounds per square inch of pressure to extract coffee, so this makes them a piece of very complex machinery which partly answers the question of ‘why are espresso machines so expensive‘.
+Espresso machines use 132 pounds per square inch of pressure to extract coffee, so this makes them a piece of very complex machinery which partly answers the question of ‘why espresso machines can be expensive.
 They perform an important function in demonstrating the taste and character of coffee beans by pressing the coffee under high pressure, espresso actually means strong coffee.
+There are cheaper espresso machines available to buy of course but the old adage of “you get what you pay for” is never more apparent than with espresso machines.

 The espresso machine was invented in the early 1900s and since then it has been constantly improved.
 High-quality materials are used to make the machine including stainless steel, metal, and brass.
 These days some machines have even moved into the digital age, including technology like PID controllers which aids temperature stability among many other new features like touch screen displays and automatic smart enabled features.